-The course aims to strengthen the practical knowledge related to Environmental science learn at School level and lay foundation for further learning of the subject through this course on Environmental Biotechnology which is a prerequisite for higher courses in Biotechnology.
+The course aims to strengthen the practical knowledge related to Environmental science learn at

+School level and lay foundation for further learning of the subject through this course on

+Environmental Biotechnology which is a prerequisite for higher courses in Biotechnology.

-- 1. Collect data and update the experimental process insistently. - 2.
-Assess the procedure and outcomes of an experiment qualitatively and quantitatively. - 3.
-Extend the scope of an experiment if or not results are as per expectation - 4.
+2. Assess the procedure and outcomes of an experiment qualitatively and quantitatively.

+- 3. Extend the scope of an experiment if or not results are as per expectation - 4.
 Communicate the process and outcomes of an experiment. - 5.
 Perform an experiment collaboratively and ethically

-DSE Course (BIO7104P) Elective BIO.
-Lab-1: Environmental Biotechnology Lab (Practical) (Credit: 2; Hours: 60)
+Elective BIO.
+Lab-1: Environmental Biotechnology Lab (Practical)

 - 1. Determine chemical oxygen demand (COD) of given water sample. - 2.
 Determine biological oxygen demand (BOD) of given sewage sample. - 3.
 Determine dissolved oxygen (DO) of given water sample. - 4.
 Determine the total dissolved solids (TDS) in given water sample. - 5.
-Isolate and identify E.coli from the given sewage sample.

-- 6. Determine total hardness of the given water sample. - 7.
+Isolate and identify E.coli from the given sewage sample. - 6.
+Determine total hardness of the given water sample. - 7.
 Determine total alkalinityin given water sample. - 8.
 Determine the chlorine content of given water sample.